I may earn commission if you use my affilaite links to purchase products: More details.

 For over a decade, Genesis Framework was a popular WordPress theme used by a lot of reputed websites, bloggers, and marketers, especially for its speed and performance.
 A lot of developers built and sold their own child themes set up on the Genesis Framework, and hundreds of agencies used it to design their client’s websites.

-Everything was perfect until StudioPress got acquired by WP Engine; that’s where things started getting downhill, the theme received fewer updates, the craze went down, and the agencies stopped using genesis to build websites.
+Everything was perfect until StudioPress got acquired by WP Engine; that’s when things started getting downhill, the theme received fewer updates, the craze went down, and the agencies stopped using genesis to build websites.
 Basically, the Genesis community lost their trust.

 Just like others, I was a huge fan of Genesis.
 I used StudioPress themes on all my websites for nearly six years.
 But considering the uneven future of the Genesis framework, I decided to change my theme.

 While on my research hunt, I came across some amazing themes that are future-proof and performance-oriented.
 So In this article, I will share my list of Genesis Framework Alternative themes that are worth buying.